Advanced Facilitation Intensive Training & Retreat

-If you have not already been accepted into the MBCT or MBSR Facilitation Certificate Program, please apply here and send your CV to email@example.com.
+If you have not already been accepted into one of The Centre’s Facilitation Certificate Programs, please apply here and send your CV to firstname.lastname@example.org.

 Fee: Varies based on retreat location and your choice of single or double accommodation (as a charity, we do not charge HST).